Kyvarus/TwitchChatBot-ViewerKeyboardController/README.md

 The way this app behaves is similar to that of a game controller.
 When you start the application in the main menu; your normal keyboard functions will be suppressed.
 But at any point in time you can quit out of the "gamepad mode" by hitting the "ESC" key.

+Multi-Layout Support, with the ability to quickswap Layouts via hotkey!
+You can bind a specific layout to a hotkey and swap between it in the Controller Pause state.
+This will allow you to have an unlimited amount of phrases on a keyboard.

 Using this technique, users are able to effectively use the custom Chatbot system and jump in and out of gameplay cleanly.

 Recently Added: